 Overview

 Underpinning future developments in sustainable forestry is an urgent need for forestry practitioners with appropriate skills and competencies to implement robust and resilient silvicultural strategies and plans.
-Sound decision making and operational planning builds on a foundation of knowledge in silvicultural science.
+Sound decision making and operational planning builds on a foundation of knowledge in silvicultural science (Ashton and Kelty 2018, Park et al. 2014), and especially the ecological processes associated with forest stand dynamics (Oliver and Larson 1996).
 This programme of training and skills development, therefore, aims to provide practitioners with relevant information and skills, as well as strategies for stand prescription design and problem solving.

 - Content will include relevant silvicultural science, case studies and practical exercises.